-My pick – it is tough choice between the 2.
-Both had their own strengths and weaknesses but I guess Riker have the edge over Chakotay – he already been offered captain-ship several times but opted to remain Jean Luc Picard’s number 1.
+My pick – it is a tough choice between the two Star Trek 1st officers.
+Both had their own strengths and weaknesses but I guess Riker has the edge over Chakotay – he already been offered captain-ship several times but opted to remain Jean Luc Picard’s number 1.

 (Geordi (left) is blind and needs a visor to see things in a very different way)